ksachin7/react-practices/the-wild-oasis/readme.md

 - Ensure responsive design for compatibility with various screen sizes.
 - Implement error handling and feedback mechanisms for a smooth user experience.

+### Future work
+- Restrict access to users and account page for guest user.

 By following these steps, you can gradually build a hotel management app using React that meets the specified requirements.
 Remember to test each feature thoroughly to ensure functionality and usability.